NOS VALEURS - lucangeli.co

 Nutritional composition

 When it comes to health and nutrition, it is essential to understand the composition of the foods we eat.
-Butter and olive oil are two sources of fat commonly used in cooking.
+Butter and olive oil are two sources of fats commonly used in cooking.
 Their nutritional composition differs, which can influence our choice according to our dietary needs and preferences.

 Nutritional composition of butter